 Why are so many people staring at me?
 And they were staring, because it’s a smallish town, and I was known there — known for my reckless, muscular profanity — and it was some spectacle: the pagan with tears in his eyes.
 O holy night!

 The young priest who gave me communion didn’t know me and wouldn’t have cared in any case, but it struck me then and there that some bishop had laid hands on him at ordination, who’d been consecrated by another bishop, archbishop, or cardinal, who in turn and in the turning and turning of time had knelt before Peter who had stood with Jesus and become the rock that became the Church, and now I was a part of it.
 And I thought: I haven’t done this.
 I hadn’t come to this Christmas, because I’d chosen the Roman Catholic Church over Methodism or Zen or because the history was so compelling or because the theology was more exciting or because the pews were filled with sinners like me.
 I was there because Christ had called me.
 I was an invited guest, and for just about the first time in my life I’d had the good sense to accept an act of grace.

 After Mass, I stood on the steps of St. Michael’s and turned my face up to receive the snowflakes falling from the dark Christmas sky.
 An old friend came up and put her hand on my shoulder.

 “I’d been speaking to D- the other day,” she said, “and he told me you were home, and he said you were Catholic.
 I thought he meant you’d really gone off the deep end and become . . . ‘universal.’”

-So we walked across the street, High Street, and went into the Vogue Lounge and had a couple of late-night cocktails.
-Further on up the street, the Methodist church was dark, and nobody was toasting the baby Jesus.
+So, my friend and I walked across the street, High Street, and went into the Vogue Lounge and had a couple of late-night cocktails.
+Further on up the street, the Methodist church was dark, and nobody there was toasting the baby Jesus.